Kodam XII/Tanjungpura

-Kodam XII/Tanjungpura (XII Military Regional Command/Tanjungpura), is an Indonesian Army Regional Military Command that covers West Kalimantan and Central Kalimantan province.
+Kodam XII/Tanjungpura (XII Military Regional Command/Tanjungpura), is an Indonesian Army Regional Military Command that covers West Kalimantan province.
 Kodam Tanjungpura also oversees the defense of Indonesian border region with the Malaysian state of Sarawak.

 Brief history

 The command traces its roots to a decree of the Chief of Staff of the Army dated 2 February 1950 which established the G Brigade of the 1st Military Area Western Kalimantan, which later became the Western Kalimantan Military Region and the 12th Military Region, which was in existence until 1985.

 Since 28 June 2010, the former 6th Military Region was divided into two military regions: Kodam VI/Mulawarman responsible for the provinces of East Kalimantan, South Kalimantan, and North Kalimantan and the new Kodam XII/Tanjungpura, responsible for the provinces of West Kalimantan and Central Kalimantan.

 Territorial Units

 Territorial Units in Kodam XII/Tanjungpura comprise two Military Area Commands (Korem) and a self-supporting Military District Command (Kodim).